 Transitional and Developmental Bilingual programs are those designed for English learners that provide instruction to pupils utilizing English and the pupil’s native language to develop literacy and academic proficiency.
 (EC § 306(c)(2).)

 Transitional Bilingual programs are designed for students to participate for approximately three years with the goal of transitioning to English-only instruction.
 Developmental Bilingual programs are designed for students to participate for approximately five to six years, with the goal of bilingualism and biliteracy (Lindholm-Leary, (2010) Improving Education for English Learners: Research-Based Approaches, Chapter 6).For more information, visit the CDE Two-Way Immersion Web page.

 What is Structured English Immersion?

 The SEI program is designed for English learners, and provides nearly all classroom instruction in English, but with curriculum and a presentation designed for pupils who are learning English.
-All LEAs are to offer, at a minimum, an SEI program to English learners.
+All school districts and county offices of education are to offer, at a minimum, an SEI program to English learners.
 (EC §§ 306(c)(3); 305(a)(2).)

 Are students required to be placed in an SEI class for 30 days before moving to another language acquisition program?